comp-physics/roseNNa/README.md

 </p>

 roseNNA is a fast, portable, and minimally-intrusive library for neural network inference.
+It can run inference on neural networks in [ONNX](https://onnx.ai/) format, which is a universal and can be used with PyTorch, TensorFlow, Keras, and more. roseNNa's intended use case is large Fortran- and C-based HPC codebases.
-Its intended use case is large Fortran- and C-based HPC codebases. roseNNa currently supports RNNs, CNNs, and MLPs, though more architectures are in the works.
+It currently supports RNNs, CNNs, and MLPs, though more architectures are in the works.
 The library is optimized Fortran and outperforms PyTorch (by a factor between 2 and 5x) for the relatively small neural networks used in physics applications, like CFD.

 ## Hello World